yazanammar/SyncEveryThing/README.md

    * Consider using a `std::deque<std::future<void>>` and moving futures to avoid accidental copies and make lifecycle management clearer.
    * Add signal handling (SIGINT) to cancel and join outstanding futures gracefully.

+ 6. **Concurrency Throttling Implemented (v1.3)** * The tool now uses a semaphore to control the maximum number of simultaneous file copy operations.
+This prevents I/O saturation, improves stability on systems with slower disks, and fulfills the earlier recommendation to limit concurrent tasks.
+The concurrency level is adjusted automatically based on the selected performance mode (`--ultra-speed`, `--minimum-speed`, or default).

 ---

 ## Fingerprinting: FNV64 vs SHA-256 (summary)